afomi/bitcoin-annotated/README.md

-Bitcoin: A Peer-to-Peer Electronic Cash System
+### Bitcoin: A Peer-to-Peer Electronic Cash System

 Satoshi Nakamoto

 satoshin@gmx.com

 www.bitcoin.org

+---

-Abstract.
-A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution.
+**Abstract.** A purely peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another without going through a financial institution.
 Digital signatures provide part of the solution, but the main benefits are lost if a trusted third party is still required to prevent double-spending.